A Project is a logical collection of Ansible playbooks, represented in Tower.

 roles/requirements.yml file inside of the playbooks git repo.

 In short, in Ansible Tower 3.6, jobs would download the most recent roles before every job run.
 Starting in 3.7.2, roles and collections are locally cached for performance reasons, and you will need to select Update Revision on Launch in the project SCM Update Options to ensure that the upstream role is re-downloaded before each job run:

 The update happens much earlier in the process than the sync, so this surfaces errors and details faster and in a more logic place.

 For more information and examples on the syntax of the

-requirements.yml file, refer to Advanced Control Over Role Requirements in the Ansible documentation.
+requirements.yml file, refer to the role requirements section in the Ansible documentation.

 If there are any directories that should specifically be exposed, you can specify those in the Configure Tower screen in the Paths to Expose to Isolated Jobs or by updating the following entry in the settings file:

 AWX_PROOT_SHOW_PATHS = ['/list/of/', '/paths']